apache/struts-site/source/core-developers/action-file-upload.md

 ---
 layout: default
-title: File Upload
+title: Action File Upload
 parent:
-  title: File Upload Interceptor
+  title: Action File Upload Interceptor
-  url: file-upload-interceptor
+  url: action-file-upload-interceptor
 ---

-# File Upload
+# Action File Upload
 {:.no_toc}

 * Will be replaced with the ToC, excluding a header {:toc}

-Since Struts 6.4.0 the `FileUploadInterceptor` is deprecated, and you should use [ActionFileUploadInterceptor](action-file-upload-interceptor) instead!
-{:.alert .alert-block .alert-error}

 The Struts 2 framework provides built-in support for processing file uploads that conform to [RFC 1867](http://www.ietf.org/rfc/rfc1867.txt), "Form-based File Upload in HTML".
 When correctly configured the framework will pass uploaded file(s) into your Action